-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Quito experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Quito experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Quito.
 The most rain falls during the 31 days centered around April 10, with an average total accumulation of 6.4 inches.

-The least rain falls around August 7, with and average total accumulation of 0.5 inches.
+The least rain falls around August 7, with an average total accumulation of 0.5 inches.

 Average Monthly Rainfall

 The length of the day in Quito does not vary substantially over the course of the year, staying within 8 minutes of 12 hours throughout.
 In 2017, the shortest day is June 21, with 12 hours, 7 minutes of daylight; the longest day is December 21, with 12 hours, 8 minutes of daylight.